trinidadgithub/SoftwareEngineering/README.md

 - The programming languages used include Python, JavaScript, C, C++, Go, and TypeScript.
 - The architectures explored include cloud-based applications, on-premises distributed applications, and stand-alone applications.

-If any of these ideas resonate or if you want to explore other project ideas, feel free to discuss and refine them further!